 Born and raised in New Orleans, Cindy came to Oregon in 1980 as a college transfer student.
 She married Cottage Grove native Ralph Weeldreyer in 1982 and has been a proud "Grover" since 1983.
 Cindy spent 12 years as a Lane County elected official on the Lane Community College Board and the Lane County Board of Commissioners.
 In 2003, Cindy succeeded Darin Bailey as host of KNND's long-running Sunday morning gospel program.
 She enjoys a close connection with the local faith community as the host of KNND's Sunday Morning Light Program from 7-10 a.m. and from decades of volunteer service as a former church youth pastor and editor of The Sentinel's monthly Faith Page.
 She welcomes your Sunday morning phone calls and feedback.
 Cindy hosts the Thursday Beeper Show from 9-10 am., which features educational topics.
 She also hosts Saturday's Swap-N-Shop Program from 10-11 a.m.
 Cindy is KNND's Community Calendar Coordinator and editor of the e-publication "Around The Grove."
-She invites you to send community announcements to her at email@example.com for listing on KNND's website calendar and inclusion in the on-air announcements read during live programs and in the ATG weekly community newsletter.
+She invites you to send community announcements to her at firstname.lastname@example.org for listing on KNND's website calendar and inclusion in the on-air announcements read during live programs and in the ATG weekly community newsletter.

 Diane is an experienced marketing consultant who loves to help her clients grow their business.
 E-mail Diane (click on her name) or give her a call at 541-942-2468 to let her create a custom marketing plan for you.